wilsonliaows/docs/connectors/freshdesk.md

 ## Introduction

 Workato allows for bi-directional syncs between Freshdesk and up to 1000+ other apps, through various use cases.
-Popular apps that users have integrate with Freshdesk include Salesforce, Google Sheets, Trello, Intercom.
+Popular apps that users have integrated with Freshdesk include Salesforce, Google Sheets, Trello, Intercom.

-Freshdesk integration scenarios include posting a new message in Slack when there is a new updated Freshdesk ticket or bi-directional syncs between new/updated:
+Freshdesk integration scenarios include bi-directional syncs between new/updated:

 * Freshdesk tickets to Salesforce cases
 * Freshdesk tickets to ServiceNow incident
 * Freshdesk contacts to Salesforce contacts
 * Freshdesk users to Intercom users
+* Freshdesk ticket to a message posted on a Slack channel

 [Get started with these recipes here!](https://www.workato.com/users/sign_up?utm_source=marketplaces&utm_campaign=freshdesk-generic)